 Solving the data problem restores competition and empowers users

 In Part 1 we covered the mechanics of the next web.
-This post focuses on the ways it changes your relationship with Big Tech, and showcases the generational improvements the next web delivers throughout your digital existence.
+This post focuses on the ways the next web changes your relationship with Big Tech.
+In the process you'll see how the same foundational principles deliver dramatic improvements in, well, every corner of your digital existence.

-To be clear-eyed about it, decades of dominance have given today’s giants the ability to implement advantages that will be tough to overcome.
-Think Amazon’s cutting edge logistics, Apple and Google’s ironclad duopoly in mobile operating systems, or social media services’ massive audiences.
+Fist off -- let's be clear-eyed that decades of market dominance have given today’s giants the ability to seize marketplace advantages that will be tough to overcome.
+Think Amazon Prime or its cutting edge logistics, Apple and Google’s ironclad duopoly in mobile operating systems, or Facebook and Twitter with their massive audiences and years of data.

-However, the next web levels the playing field by introducing and enforcing competition across important dimensions where Big Tech clearly feels they don’t have to try very hard today—most notably privacy, but other control points as well, like the algorithms that dictate what you see.
+Still, the next web's whole purpose is to level the playing field.
+It introduces and enforces competition across important dimensions where Big Tech clearly feels they don’t have to try very hard today—most notably privacy, but other control points as well, like the algorithms that dictate what you see.
 The next web frees your trapped data, so every existing or yet-to-be-born competitor gains the ability to deliver value in any way that the market rewards.

 In the following use cases we’ll examine how this lets you take control of your experience on the web.
 Permanently.